Topologist's sine curve: Properties

 The topologist's sine curve T is connected but neither locally connected nor path connected.
-This is because it includes the point (0, 0) but there is no way to link the function to the origin so as to make a path.
+This is because it includes the point (0, 0) but there is no way to link the function to the origin so as to make a path since the oscillations increase at that point (i.e. the topologist's sine curve is discontinuous at (0, 0)).